snltd/SexyMF/README.md

 Kick is a simple layer on top to the normal `svcadm` method.
 It therefore requires the `manager` authorization and suitable OS privileges.

+#### Deleting a Service

+If a user has the `delete` authorization he can delete a service.
+Note that this does not use the `DELETE` HTTP verb, for reasons discussed earlier in this document.

+    # svcccg delete myservice
+	POST svc=myservice /smf/@/svccfg/delete HTTP/1.1

 ### Adding, Changing, or Deleting Service Properties

 Service properties are changed with the `svcccg(1m)` command.
 This requires elevated privileges (see below), and as changes system state, we do it as a `POST` operation.
 As with `svcadm`, the sub-command is the final argument.
-To change or delete properties, a user requires the `alter` authorization.
+To change or Delete properties, a user requires the `alter` authorization.

 To add or change a property, do something like: